A Visit to the ER Takes an Unexpected Turn

 That’s what happened when he tried to catch a flight from Reno, Nevada to Cincinnati.
 At StoryCorps, Russell sat down with David Apkarian, an airline employee, to remember that difficult day.

 Russell is a poet and advocate for autism awareness who regularly speaks about his experiences on the autism spectrum.
 Learn more about him and his work here.

 Originally aired September 22, 2017, on NPR’s Morning Edition.

 Bottom photo: Russell Lehmann and David Apkarian on the day of Russell’s meltdown, June 3, 2017.
 Courtesy of Russell Lehmann.

 Q & A

-In early 2006, 12–year–old Joshua Littman, who has Asperger’s syndrome, interviewed his mother, Sarah, at StoryCorps.
+In early 2006, 12–year–old Joshua Littman, who was diagnosed with Autism Spectrum Disorder, formerly referred to as Asperger’s Syndrome, interviewed his mother, Sarah, at StoryCorps.
 Their one–of-a–kind conversation covered everything from cockroaches to Sarah’s feelings about Joshua as a son.